wcook1/Lab_7/README.md

     └──────────────────────────┘             └──────────────────────────┘
     ```

 9. Tmux is a tool which is used to split a terminal window into multiple terminals.
 Tmux is already installed in your docker container.
-An example command to split into four terminals using terminal commands is below:
+An example command to start a new TMUX session and split the window into four terminals using terminal commands is below:

     ```console
     tmux new-session \; \split-window -v \; \split-window -h \; \select-pane -t 1 \; \split-window -h
     ```
-   Remember the following commands to create a new session, split windows and select the desired window.
+   The above code can be broken down into separate commands to create a new session, split windows and     select the desired window.

    To create a new tmux session, type tmux and press enter, this will open the current terminal with tmux.

    To split an existing window vertically, type:
    ```console
     tmux \split-window -h \;
     ```